 Currently, there is no proven method to prevent cataracts from forming.
-If your cataract develops to a point that daily activities are affected, you will be referred to an eye surgeon who may recommend the surgical removal of the cataract.
+If your cataract develops to a point that where your daily activities are affected, you will be referred to an eye surgeon who may recommend the surgical removal of the cataract.

 Come See the Difference at Fishbaugh Family Eyecare

 Contact us today, we are ready to answer your questions.
 Schedule your appointment at one of our two locations.